MaTi5893/Napoleon-s-Legacy-Remastered/Napoleon's Legacy_Remake/dev_diary/Scandinavia.md

 - Sweden will be given a new expansion path which will beleading to the formation of the baltic empire, adding north german and batltic culture accepted.
 They will also get a unique event if conquer St  Petersburg and are allied to the Danes giving them huge buff(You'll have too discover that event by yourself)
 - If Sweden was to sphere the nation of Mecklenburg, they will be given the possibility to annex it.

-All baltic state will be able to take the path leading to the creation of the batlic empire, even Prussia (exception made for PLC and Russia as their technically not balti state)
+All baltic state will be able to take the path leading to the creation of the batlic empire, even Prussia (exception made for PLC and Russia as their technically not baltic country)

+## Scandinavia

+Scandinavia will have to choose between two new expansion path :
+- One which leads to the acceptance and conquest of the british Isles (same as Danemark, possible changes for balance), with the new tech
+- One which gives north German accepted with Latvian and Estonian (same as Sweden, possible changes for balance)

 ## Territory